-There were 12,951 online job postings related to the middle-skill logistics and material distribution occupations in this report listed in the past 12 months.
-Exhibit 3 displays the job postings by occupation for these middle-skill occupations.
-The majority of job postings (39%) were for production, planning and expediting clerks, followed by storage and distribution managers (15%), logisticians (12%), and cargo and freight agents (11%).
-The titles most often mentioned in job postings were logistics coordinators, freight/receiving agents, logistics clerks, logistics managers, and logistics specialists.
-The top skills were: scheduling, logistics, customer service, inventory management, and supply chain knowledge.
-The top three employers, by number of job postings, in the region were: The Home Depot, Northrop Grumman, and SpaceX.
+There were 12,951 online job postings related to the five middle-skill occupations in this report listed in the past 12 months.
+The job titles most often mentioned in job postings were logistics coordinators, freight/receiving agents, logistics clerks, logistics managers, and logistics specialists.
+The top skills were scheduling, logistics, customer service, inventory management, and supply chain knowledge.
+The top employers, by number of job postings, in the region were The Home Depot, Northrop Grumman, and SpaceX.